ScionResearch/genomesizeR/paper/paper.md

 # Statement of need

 The size of microbial genomes and its evolution can provide important insights into evolutionary and ecological processes influencing both microbial species and the environments in which they inhabit.
-The shedding of unnecessary genetic elements and their associated biosynthetic pathways, for example, is a common phenomenon observed in organisms with a high degree of host symbiosis (Moran 2002,Brader et al., 2014,Vandenkoornhuyse et al., 2007).
-Genome size reduction has also been observed in organisms experiencing arid environments (Liu et al. 2022), or a narrow range of substrates or metabolic options (Tyson et al., 2004).
+The shedding of unnecessary genetic elements and their associated biosynthetic pathways, for example, is a common phenomenon observed in organisms with a high degree of host symbiosis \cite{moran2002microbial, brader2014metabolic, vandenkoornhuyse2007active}.
+Genome size reduction has also been observed in organisms experiencing arid environments \cite{liu2022microbial}, or a narrow range of substrates or metabolic options \cite{tyson2004community}.
 Among many others, these findings demonstrate the opportunities associated with including genome size as a key trait in microbial communities to provide insights spanning niche size, co-evolution, adaption, and metabolic flexibility of the microbiomes present, but also stability, and ecophysiological and functional complexity of abiotic and biotic environments.

 However, characterizing genome size for all organisms in a microbiome remains challenging.
 Methods in the past have included the use of DNA staining through to cell enumeration, flow cytometry, and culturing, gel electrophoresis, and DNA renaturation kinetics.
-All have merits and limitations (see comments in Rases et al., 2007).
+All have merits and limitations \cite{raes2007prediction}.
 The widespread availability and use of microbiome related tag-amplicon DNA sequencing has tremendously increased our scientific knowledge of microbial genomics.
 There is also an opportunity to explore the rapidly expanding archives of short read DNA libraries (i.e. extant 16S and ITS amplicon sequences).

 Alternatively, when well documented and archived in user-friendly and publicly available databases, the exponentially growing genomic knowledge of micro-organisms is an inexpensive resource unlocking a myriad of research opportunities in all fields of environmental sciences, from human and agricultural microbiomes through to aquatic, soil, and atmospheric ecosystems.
 Combining available genome size information to data and metadata on community structure from existing projects can add further scientific value to investment already made in these projects, at no added cost.